2016-2020 Messina Information Sheet for Faculty

 - Participate in aspects of summer orientation relevant to Messina (Note: This does not mean everyone is expected to be at every orientation.
 In the past, the Dean of Undergraduate Studies has required core advisors to participate in two orientation sessions each summer.)

-- Attend a workshop/planning day the week before the semester begins to review syllabi and coordinate first week and/or orientation interactions.
+- Attend a workshop/planning day the week before the fall semester begins to review syllabi and coordinate first week and/or orientation interactions.

 - Attend fall orientation/Welcome Week events coordinated in conjunction with Messina and Office of Student Engagement (such as the Common Text Discussion).

 During Fall and Spring Semesters:

-- Meet with working group to discuss progress of the individual students and the class (At least 3 such working group meetings during the academic year – mid-fall, pre-spring, and mid-spring check-ins are expected.)
+- Meet with working group to discuss progress of the individual students and the class (At least 3 such working group meetings during the academic year – early fall, pre-spring, and mid-spring check-ins are expected.)